dagboujhatem/angular-testing/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Install the Cypress for E2E testing & Compoenents Testing :

+Run `ng add @cypress/schematic` to install and configure the Angular Cypress project.

+You can run the E2E test using two way :

+- `npx cypress run` – Non-interactive test runner.
+Runs the tests in a “headless” browser.
+This means the browser window is not visible.
+- `npx cypress open` - Opens a window where you can select which browser to use and which tests to run.
+The browser window is visible and it remains visible after completion.

 ## Further help